kwanwan/WorkBetter/WERCKERsetup.md

 ### **Step 3**: Create a Wercker Application

 To create an application (aka project) in Wercker, you need to log in to Wercker with a GitHub account.
-Your Wercker account should be associated with your GitHub accout when you signed up.
+Your Wercker account should be associated with your GitHub account when you signed up.

 - Once logged in, click on the **+** sign icon on the top right hand corner of the page and select **Add application** from the drop down list.